 There is also the issue of coprophagia vomiting in dogs, which is a nasty situation in which the dog starts vomiting feces.
 However, we should be extra careful to differentiate between coprophagia vomiting in dogs and internal blockage.

-What is coprophagia?
+What is coprophagia in Dogs?

 Coprophagia is a term that describes a situation in which an animal eats feces.
 For this reason, a lot of dog owners decide to abandon their pets, seeking solutions ranging from placing them in asylums to euthanizing them.
 However, in spite of popular opinion, coprophagia is easily treated, which means that there is no reason for us to harm our pets.